NFernando98/Workout-tracker/README.md

 ## Authentication

-Implemented user authentication for login and signup functionality.
+Implemented user authentication for login and signup functionality using JWT.

 ## Installation